 The Museum Library has many resources for academic research at all levels within the following key areas: History, Sociology, Politics, Economics, Social History, Business History and Business Management.

-Students and researchers can visit or contact the library during our opening hours , and investigate our resources remotely by looking on the Library Catalogue, COPAC or SUNCAT.
-However, we have many journals and ephemera which are not indexed or catalogued, so email the Library team a specific question about your topic and we may be able to unearth some uncatalogued treasures: firstname.lastname@example.org
+Students and researchers can visit or contact the library during our opening hours and investigate our resources remotely by looking on the Library Catalogue or COPAC.
+However, we have many journals and ephemera which are not indexed or catalogued, so email the Library team a specific question about your topic and we may be able to unearth some uncatalogued treasures: email@example.com

 Below is list of some – but by no means all – possible research areas which the Library can support: